kawilliams/kawilliams.github.io/teaching/hci/hci-syllabus.md

 - Students will create and conduct a simple usability test for an existing software application
 - Students will collaboratively create a simple application with help and documentation that supports a graphical user interface.
 - Students will conduct a quantitative evaluation and discuss/report the results

+## Course Schedule and Major Deadlines
+See our course schedule here:
+* There are no exams in this course
+* The most significant deadlines are the group project deadlines

 ## Evaluation (course breakdown)
 Scheduled Research Reflections (blog posts) – 20%